gerph/riscos-presenter/rougol/speaker-notes.md

 So that's demonstrating...

+- Firstly, that RISC OS Pyromaniac is a real thing.

+It demonstrates...

 - The Font system.
 This isn't the Classic FontManager; it's using fonts from the Cairo graphics system, which uses the host system's fonts.
 All the Font calls are implemented in the standard way using the Font SWIs.
 So it works just as it would on RISC OS Classic, albeit with different fonts.

-- The vector system - In the corner, you'll see my 'G' logo.
+- In the corner, you'll see my 'G' logo.
 That's a DrawFile, being rendered through ImageFileRender.
 The DrawFile module just calls the Draw module to plot the content, and the Draw module has been implemented in RISC OS Pyromaniac to talk to Cairo's path primitives.

 - The pictures you've seen to now are all PNGs.
 Like Drawfiles, those are rendered through ImageFileRender, with a custom ImageFileRender module which talks to Pillow, a Python image library.